 The Schedules are intended to reflect the revenues and expenditures of Proposition A and Proposition C funds only.
-Accordingly, the Schedules do not purport to, and do not, present fairly the financial position of the LACMTA and changes in financial position thereof for the years then ended in conformity with Generally Accepted Accounting Principles in the United States of America.
+Accordingly, the Schedules do not purport to, and do not, present fairly the financial position of the LACMTA or changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.